bicarbon8/automated-functional-testing/packages/aft-examples/README.md

 ```
 - **pluginNames** - `Array<string>` containing names that should match the filename and classname (if you remove characters like `-`, `_` and `.`) of the plugins to load
 - **pluginsSearchDir** - `string` containing a relative path (to `process.cwd()`) used to search for the plugins listed in the `pluginNames` array. _(defaults to `process.cwd()`)_
-- **logLevel** - `string` containing the minimum `LogLevel` where logs will be sent to the console. this value can also serve as a global fall-back for logging plugin implementations using `aftConfig.getSection(ReporterConfig).logLevel` if no value is specified for the given plugin. _(defaults to `'warn'`)_
+- **logLevel** - `string` containing the minimum `LogLevel` where logs will be sent to the console. this value can also serve as a global fall-back for logging plugin implementations using `aftConfig.logLevel` if no value is specified for the given plugin. _(defaults to `'warn'`)_
 - **KinesisReportingPluginConfig** - configuration for the `kinesis-reporting-plugin`
   - **logLevel** - the minimum level where logs will be forwarded to your AWS Kinesis Firehose delivery stream. _(defaults to `'none'`)_
   - **region** - `string` containing an AWS Region System Name like `'eu-west-1'`